-- At each location marked above, install an ABW66Z post base.
-Ensure the posts will sit at least 1 1⁄2" from the outside edge of the porch cap. - Mark the center of each base and drill a 1⁄2" hole in the concrete at those locations. - Install a $3\frac{1}{2}$ x $\frac{1}{2}$ wedge anchor into each hole. - Place the bases, load transfer plates and nuts on the anchor bolts.
-Tighten the nuts using a ratchet wrench to drive the anchor into the concrete.
-Do Not Over Tighten. - Place the 1" standoff base over the top of the wedge anchor.
+- Each porch post will be anchored to the porch floor with a post base. - 1.
+Install post bases.
+(See Figure 7.5). - At each location marked above, install an ABA66 post base.
+Ensure the posts will sit at least 1 1⁄2" from the outside edge of the porch cap. - Install the post base (ABA66) with a 3 1⁄2' Red Head wedge anchor.
+Mark the center and drill a 1⁄2" hole in the concrete.
+Install the base and wedge anchor using a ratchet wrench to drive the anchor into the concrete.
+Do Not Over Tighten.